 Just before the keys are handed over, an independent inventory clerk will check you into the property, going through the inventory in detail checking everything is correctly recorded and hand over the keys.
 This is paid by the Landlord.

 At the end of the tenancy, a check-out report is prepared by an independent inventory clerk to note any changes from the start – this allows deductions to be assessed if any.
-The check - out cost is paid by you and depends on the size of the property and the number of bedrooms.
+This will be paid by the Landlord.

 You will be handed two sets of keys at the start of the tenancy.
 If we are managing the property, we will hold one set in our secure key system in case of emergencies.